sureshrmdec/Practice-Backyard/Notes/IR.md

     space then it will define inner produce similarity(dj, q) : summation (wij. wiq) : weight of term i in document j
     wiq: weight of term i in query q

+Tokenization , Mapping words to root word, furthermore using stemming algorithm to Remove stop words and very common words such as the,and Algorithm : Soundex algorithm and Poter stemming algorithm

+Term doucment Frequency :
+<Keyword> , Number of document in which occuring => List containing each document and count